Work From Home: Tips for Working Professionals

 As with most other things, there are pros and cons associated with working from home too.
 During 2020, there was no way out but to work from home to maintain social distancing due to the COVID-19 pandemic.
 While working from the office poses the disruptions caused by colleagues dropping by for a chat and breaking your concentration, working from home has its own share of challenges too.
+From the pain due to the lack of a proper wrist rest to your family disturbing you, the possibilities of a situation arising are endless!

 While a major advantage of working from home is foregoing the daily commute to and fro from the office, it also means there is no peer pressure to get stuff done.
 Separating home life from office work can get challenging too.
 To help you work better from home, here are a few tips: